Amirrezammmm/DivarClone/README.md

 - Practicing **UI design** inspired by a real-world website
 - Managing a **multi-page structure**
 - Practicing **DOM manipulation** and **event handling** in JavaScript

----

-## 📸 Demo (Optional)
-You can add screenshots or GIFs of your project demo here.